lake-wg/edhoc/draft-ietf-lake-edhoc.md

 In order to create a "full-fledged" protocol some additional protocol elements are needed.
 EDHOC adds:

-* Explicit connection identifiers C_I, C_R chosen by I and R, respectively, enabling the recipient to find the protocol state.

 * Transcript hashes (hashes of message data) TH_2, TH_3, TH_4 used for key derivation and as additional authenticated data.

 * Computationally independent keys derived from the ECDH shared secret and used for authenticated encryption of different messages.